jonathank1906/AOOP-Exam/README.md

 Similar class inherits from another class.

 How its solved:
-- Remove the complex inheritance (the 3rd level)
+- Remove the complex inheritance (the 3rd level).
-- Replace it to only have a 2nd level inheritance
+- Replace it to only have a 2nd level inheritance.

 ## I - Interface Segregation Principle (ISP)
 > Clients should not be forced to depend on interfaces they do not use.

-- The client is simply the classes that are using the interface.
+- From the definition, the client is simply the classes that are using the interface.

 The problem (violation):
 - A class is forced to implment the methods defined in an interface.
 The problem arises when this class has to implement the methods it doesnt need/or that are invalid/irrelevant.